imgproxy/imgproxy/docs/image_formats_support.md

 imgproxy supports HEIC only when using libvips 8.8.0+.
 Official imgproxy Docker image supports HEIC out of the box.

 By default, imgproxy saves HEIC images as JPEG.
 You need to explicitly specify the `format` option to get HEIC output.

+## BMP support

+By default, imgproxy saves BMP images as JPEG.
+You need to explicitly specify the `format` option to get BMP output.

 ## Animated images support